isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

 Teachers <strong>as part of the CHAMPS Leadership Programme</strong> .&nbsp;The
-7 Habits provide students with applicable tools that they could practise in their daily lives, and serve to motivate them to make positive steps to improve in order to be more effective as a learner.&nbsp; This has also been extended to cater to student leaders through extended leadership training in 7 Habits, with a focus on application.</p>
+7 Habits provide students with applicable tools that they could practise in their daily lives, and serve to motivate them to make positive steps to improve in order to be more effective as a learner.&nbsp;This has also been extended to cater to student leaders through extended leadership training in 7 Habits, with a focus on application.</p>
 <div class="isomer-image-wrapper">